kentcdodds/es6-workshop/CONTRIBUTING.md

 This project uses [`split-guide`](https://github.com/kentcdodds/split-guide) to make maintaining the `exercises` and `exercises-final` files easier.
 The `exercises` and `exercise-final` folders are actually generated code via the `generate` script.
 So any changes you make should go in a `templates` directory.
-When you've made your changes, please run `yarn run split` to regenerate the exercises and commit those changes as part of your pull request.
+When you've made your changes, please run `yarn run generate` to regenerate the exercises and commit those changes as part of your pull request.

 > Learn more about `split-guide` and contributing to this project with [this video](https://youtu.be/CSVOPw_5OT0)